A Case for Semantic Underspecification? The Representation of Aspectual Class Information for Motion Verbs and Directional Prepositions

 - Aspectual Class (Under-)Specification in the Generation of Motion Event Representations – A Project Outline

 Gerwien, J. & Herweg, M. (2017).
 Aspectual Class (Under-)Specification in the Generation of Motion Event Representations – A Project Outline.
-Heidelberg University Papers on Language and Cognition (1).
+Heidelberg University Papers on Language and Cognition (1). article

 - Dynamic Event Types and Profiling in Motion Frames.
 Towards a frame-semantic account of the diversity of motion expressions